zitadel/examples-api-access-and-token-introspection/service-user-jwt/README.md

 `curl -X GET -H "Authorization: Bearer $TOKEN" http://localhost:5000/api/private-scoped`

-You should get a response with Status Code 200 and the following message.
+You should then get a Status Code 403, Forbidden error because the user does not have the role `read:messages`.

-`{"message":"Private, scoped route - You need to be authenticated and have the role read:messages to see this."}`

 In order to access this route, you must create the role `read:messages` in your ZITADEL project and also create an authorization for the service user you created by adding the role to the user.
 Follow these steps to do so:

+1. Go to your project and select **Roles**.
+Click **New**.

 <img
     src="screenshots/scopes/1.png"